nikhilbatta/friendCook/README.md

 Scenario: user can claim item from list for recipes
 When an item is needed for a recipe
-Give the item is in the shared foods array (as determined by user) and the shopping list exists
+Given the item is in the shared foods array (as determined by user) and the shopping list exists
 Then the user can edit the item

 STRETCH: